Cloufield/GWASTutorial/01_Dataset/README.md

 ## Download

-Simply run `download_sampledata.sh` and the dataset will be downloaded and decompressed.
+Simply run `download_sampledata.sh` in `01_Dataset` and the dataset will be downloaded and decompressed.

 !!! warning "Sample dataset is currently hosted on Dropbox which may not be accessible for users in certain regions."